freecoderzhaoshuai/mc-docs.zh-cn/articles/automation/troubleshoot/update-agent-issues.md

-RuleGroupName               : VM Service Health Checks RuleDescription             : Event Log must not have event 4502 logged in the past 24 hours CheckResult                 : Failed CheckResultMessage          : Log Analytics agent for Windows service Event Log (Operations Manager) does not exist on the machine
-CheckResultMessageId        : MonitoringAgentServiceEventsCheck.Failed.NoLog
-CheckResultMessageArguments : {Log Analytics agent for Windows, Operations Manager, 4502}
+RuleGroupName               : VM Service Health Checks RuleDescription             : Event Log must not have event 4502 logged in the past 24 hours CheckResult                 : Failed CheckResultMessage          : Log Analytics agent for Windows service Event Log does not exist on the machine CheckResultMessageId        : MonitoringAgentServiceEventsCheck.Failed.NoLog CheckResultMessageArguments : {Log Analytics agent for Windows}

 RuleId                      : CryptoRsaMachineKeysFolderAccessCheck
 RuleGroupId                 : permissions